-[Mary either married James Leary in 1821 and who leased land with the Sextons in Glasheenaulin or married a Horan man and had at least one son, Tim Horan (1833-1917)].
+Mary either married James Leary in 1821 (James being a neighbour who leased land with the Sextons in Glasheenaulin) or else was married to a Horan man and had at least one son, Tim Horan (1833-1917)].
 This needs to be checked as one or both of these Marys may be a sister of another generation.

 Toehead (Ceann Tuaithe)

 Farming in Toehead in the early 19th century was organised under the old ‘rundale’ system with about a dozen families having access to small fields (the infield) that surrounded the collection of houses (sometimes called a clachan) that made up the settlement at the centre of the Toehead townland.
 Poorer quality fields further out (the outfield) were used for communal grazing of cattle.
 It is possible that poor quality land in the neighbouring townland of Gortacrossig was also used for summer grazing of cattle in a practice sometimes referred to as ‘booleying’.
 Each family had anything between eight and twenty acres.
 Tim Sexton’s immediate neighbours in Toehead were Burkes, Sweeneys and Keohanes while other neighbours were three families of Croneens (Cronin), Sheehanes (Sheehan) – two families, Sullivans, Dwyers, Catherganes (Cahalane?), Cains (Keane), Wests, Hourihanes, Hollands and Hurleys.